FAQs about Accessibility

 - Classroom relocation

 In addition, assistive technology for students with disabilities is available in the Assistive Technology Lab located in University Center Room 310, and in Swirbul Library.

 While the Americans with Disabilities Act of 1990 requires that priority consideration be given to the specific methods requested by the students, it does not imply that a particular accommodation must be granted if it is deemed not reasonable and if other suitable techniques are available.
 Where such recommendations are congruent with the programs, services and benefits offered by Adelphi University, they will be given consideration.
 When recommendations go beyond services and benefits that can be provided by the University, they may be used to suggest potential referrals to area service providers beyond Adelphi.

 No. The Student Access Office provides cost-free assistance to Adelphi students with documented disabilities.

 Documentation must be recent and valid from a qualified medical or other licensed professional.
 Specific guidelines for disability documentation are available at the Student Access Office.

-The Director reviews the completed request and the pertinent documentation.
-If the request is granted, the student will be issued an Accommodation Card identifying the specific accommodation(s) that the University will provide.
-The student will present the Accommodation Card when requesting accommodation.
+The Student Access Office director reviews the completed request and the pertinent documentation.
+If the request is granted, the student will be issued an Accommodations Card identifying the specific accommodation(s) that the University will provide.
+The student will present the Accommodations Card when requesting accommodation.

 The Faculty and Administrative Handbook is designed to provide you with an introduction to the tools and resources available to guide you in the provision of quality education to students with disabilities.